raspberrypilearning/pick-your-favourite/en/step_4.md

 --- /task ---

-To finish up this step you are going to do the same process again but for the **third option**.
+To finish this step, you are going to do the same process again but for the **third option**.

 You have to:
 + Add a new colour to `default.css`